KS2 Wellbeing Lesson 1

 Pairs Throwing Activity

-- Partners should communicate with a clear countdown to throw and catch the ball simultaneously.
+- Communicate with your partner using a clear countdown (e.g. “3, 2, 1, throw”) to throw and catch at the same time.

 Lesson Content